Chirag-ahir/JAVA-All-Basic/README.md

 Can we call child class method using parant class object ?
 <a href="https://www.sololearn.com/Discuss/1351734/why-we-can-t-call-child-specific-methods-with-the-help-of-parent-reference-on-child-object-in-java#:~:text=Then%20the%20child%20class%20can,by%20using%20a%20parent%20reference.">Answer </a>

+What is Associativity?<br>
+Associativity specifies the order in which operators are executed, which can be left to right or right to left.

+What is Association ?<br>
+An Association can be defined as a relationship that has no ownership over another.
+For ex a Person can be associated with multiple banks and a bank can be associated with mutiple people.

 What is JIT ?<br>
 JIT is an abbriviation for Just-in-Time Compiler.
 It increases efficiency of the interpreter by compiling the bytecode into native machine code at runtime.